glamrock/cryptocat/README.md

 * Attribution — You must attribute the work to the Cryptocat project (but not in any way that suggests that they endorse you or your use of the work).
 * Share Alike — If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

+Additionally:
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Important notes
 * Cryptocat provides strongly encrypted, secure communications.
 However, it is not a replacement to GPG.
 Think responsibly if you are in extreme, life-threatening situations.